electron/electron/README.md

 Guides and the API reference is located in the [docs](https://github.com/atom/atom-shell/tree/master/docs) directory.
-It also contains documents describing how to build and contributeto atom-shell.
+It also contains documents describing how to build and contribute to atom-shell.